pololu/xyzrobot-servo-arduino/README.md

 You should run the DetectServos example describe above before attempting to reconfigure any of these parameters.
 If you need to change a servo's ID, see the ChangeId example.
-We do not yet have examples showing how to change the baud rate or ACK policy.
+If you need to change a servo's baud rate, see the ChangeBaud example.
+We do not yet have an example showing how to change the ACK policy.

 ## Getting your servos to move